 You must arrive on time to class.
 Excessive lateness prevents you from learning about the goals and content of the labs.
+Keep in mind that I record attendance and note tardy individuals.
 If you are more than 20 minutes late, you will not be allowed to participate and your tardiness will be counted as an unexcused absence.